-Fascioliasis is an infection caused by flukes of the class trematoda most often characterized by fever, eosinophilia and abdominal pain although as many as one half of the patients may be asymptomatic.AGE AND SEX OF FASCIOLIASIS
+Fascioliasis is an infection caused by flukes of the class Trematoda most often characterized by fever, eosinophilia and abdominal pain although halves of the patients may be asymptomatic.Who Are Affected?

 Males are more affected than females.
 Most of the patients suffering from fascioliasis are adults.